 You will be fully enrolled once you have completed all of the online enrolment processes and received your ID card.
-Information on how you will receive your student ID card.
+Find out how you will receive your student ID card.
 For help in navigating the enrolment process, queries about finance, visas or anything else which is worrying you, contact the Student Hub via LiveChat from your portal.

 All students will be allocated a personal tutor.
 Details of who your personal tutor is will appear on your portal once you are fully enrolled.
 They will be in touch to arrange to meet you in the first two weeks of semester.
 Your tutor will be with you throughout your studies to offer advice and signpost help as required.